FarhanAsfar/CSE366-Artificial-Intelligence-Codes/README.md

 The prbolems are solved using C++ language.
 Each of the topics will have a 'guide' file to give an idea about the problem.

-This repository will contain the following topics:
+This repository will contain the following topics-

 1. A Star Search Algorithm.
 2. Genetic Algorithm.